As a small business fights for survival during a crisis, there's often one vision that helps them get back through it: eventually returning to normal.

 Make a New Business Plan and Recovery Plan

-This should include reevaluating their core mission, vision, competition, customers and best practices in light of the new normal.
+This should include reevaluating their core mission, vision, competition, clients and best practices in light of the new normal.
 Once a business's updated strategy is established, leaders should create a recovery plan to get them from their current state to their new goals.
 Without such plans, small businesses are likely to make costly rehiring mistakes.

-Consider Reskilling Employees
+Consider Reskilling Associates

 Part of a small business's recovery and updated business plans will include an analysis of new staffing needs.
 Jobs that existed before may not be needed.
 New roles might emerge that require specific skills.